nipakke/drizzle-zero/README.md

 ```

 See the [integration test's `schema.ts`](integration/drizzle/schema.ts)
-for a more examples of how to define Drizzle schemas with custom types.
+for more examples of how to define Drizzle schemas with custom types.

 ### Add `drizzle-zero.config.ts`